Canker Sores: A Closer Look at These Mysterious Ulcers

 Common Mistakes to Avoid at Home

-• Don't apply concentrated hydrogen peroxide directly to the mouth ulcer, as it can exacerbate the lesion.
+• Don't apply concentrated hydrogen peroxide directly to the canker sore, as this can be very painful.
 Opt for a product with less than 3% concentration and always dilute it with water.

-• Don't Refrain from applying salt directly to the sore, as it can be excessively harsh and hurts too bad.
+• Avoid applying salt directly to the sore, as it can be overly harsh and cause significant pain.

 • Avoid consuming foods and beverages that may irritate your mouth.